cconvery/cconvery/README.md

-Physics + CS undergraduate working on cool projects that involve lasers :) <br />
+Physics + CS undergraduate working on projects that involve lasers :) <br />
 How to reach me: carson.convery@columbia.edu